Opinion polling for the 2023 Polish parliamentary election: Seat projection

+231 seats are needed for a Sejm majority, while 276 seats are needed for a three-fifths Sejm supermajority to override presidential vetoes.

 Alternative seat projections

 Following set of projections is the result of continuous simulations carried out by Election Research Team of University of Lodz.
 The simulations use models of the spatial distribution of votes for individual parties, based on historical data.